-A guide for authors submitting to the Expert Collection
+Instructions for authors submitting to the Expert Collection

-Scope: Perspectives have the same basic structure and length as review articles, however they should be more speculative and very forward looking, even visionary.
+Scope: Perspectives have the same basic structure and length as review articles, however, they should be more speculative and very forward looking, even visionary.
 They offer the author the opportunity to present criticism or address controversy.
 Authors of perspectives are encouraged to be highly opinionated.
 The intention is very much that these articles should represent a personal perspective.

 Referees will be briefed to review these articles for quality and relevance of argument only.
 They will not necessarily be expected to agree with the authors’ sentiments.

 Word limit: The word limit for perspectives is 7,000 words (not including figures, tables or references).

 Every article must contain: